fsprojects/fsharp-cheatsheet/README.md

 The raw content of this cheatsheet can be edited at [fsharp-cheatsheet.md](docs/fsharp-cheatsheet.md).

 This resource was, is, and should remain a community effort.
-If you're learning F# and something important you didn't learn about isn't covered, you're the very best person to point that out and phrase it in a way that someone new can get running with.
+If you're learning F# and something you discovered was important wasn't covered, you're the very best person to point that out and phrase it in a way that someone new can get running with.

 The more diversity of reviewers we get, the better.
 That said, the best PRs are small ones that touch one piece at a time and can hence be reviewed and merged rapidly.